sparkie3/fedora-surface-script/README.md

 sudo chmod +x 4.sh

 scripts     Function
-1.sh        fedora update and upgrade - always run first 2.sh        install the linux-surface kernel and its dependencies - Reboot ok [password is {surface}] 3.sh        enable surface kernel - include systemd command just incase 4.sh        calibration for surface
+1.sh        fedora Debian ⁄ Ubuntu update and upgrade, install the linux-surface kernel and its dependencies - Reboot ok [password is {surface}]
+2.sh        enable surface kernel - include systemd command just incase 3.sh        calibration for surface
+4.sh        extra calibrations - if did not work use 3.sh p1.sh       Debian ⁄ Ubuntu only old version only if error 404 show up only

 you can check the content by right click and open with Kwrite